 We also ordered Navratan Kuruma, vegetables cooked in a coconut sauce.
 Again, this typically comes with dairy-based yogurt in it as well, but they omitted it for us.
 This creamy and rich dish was delicious.
 Although, it had a hard time competing with the chana bhatura, which had set the bar very high.

 After our lovely dinner, I’ll definitely be counting the miles as we edge closer and closer on our next trip to the Chicago area.
-The service could not have been friendlier, especially from the manager, who made us feel so welcome and shared a lot of really fun and interesting insights about the dishes we were eating.
+The service at Shree Indian restaurant could not have been friendlier, especially from the manager, who made us feel so welcome and shared a lot of really fun and interesting insights about the dishes we were eating.